 In very late-stage Alzheimer’s, care is palliative, meaning that it aims to manage the symptoms and comfort of the person through their illness.
 People with advanced Alzheimer’s who have developed problems with swallowing may become prone to serious chest infections.
 At the end stages of Alzheimer’s, loss of appetite is common and can be a normal and natural part of end-of-life.

 How is Alzheimer’s Disease Diagnosed?

 It can be difficult to recognise the symptoms of Alzheimer’s in yourself.
 Often, a family member is the one who first points out a worsening memory or unusual changes in functional ability or mood.
 Hence, it can be useful to have a loved one present at appointments for memory problems, as they may be able to give a more accurate and objective report of the symptoms.

 Memory problems do not necessarily mean that you have Alzheimer’s or another form of dementia – it is not unusual to occasionally forget where you left your keys, and some people seem to have a naturally better memory than others – but lapses in memory that are becoming more frequent or distressing should be assessed by a doctor.

-As memory loss and other symptoms of dementia are closely associated with aging, they are sometimes brushed off as a natural part of the aging process.
-However, dementia is not a part of normal aging and its symptoms should be taken seriously, assessed thoroughly and managed effectively.
+As memory loss and other symptoms of dementia are closely associated with ageing, they are sometimes brushed off as a natural part of the ageing process.
+However, dementia is not a part of normal ageing and its symptoms should be taken seriously, assessed thoroughly and managed effectively.

 Memory problems can have a range of causes, including infections, fatigue, and certain medications, so it’s important not to try and self-diagnose.
 Whatever the cause of memory loss or other changes, a doctor can help you to understand and manage them.